zannloo/tp/docs/DeveloperGuide.md

 realised that implementing move was quite straight forward.
 Moving a student can be easily done by removing the student's reference from its current group by removing its key-value pair from the group's `Map<Id, Student>` field.
 Then to complete the move, the student is added to the target group by adding it into the target group's `Map<Id, Student>` field.
-All of this operation is facilitated by the `GroupChildOperation` facade class.
+All of this operation is facilitated by the `GroupChildOperation` class.

 Given below is an example usage scenario whereby a student is moved from group1 to group2.